-The Company was established for the purpose of indirectly acquiring and holding the property assets through intermediate holding vehicles, for investment purposes to realise on-going distributions and long-term capital appreciation.
-The Company may add to its portfolio assets or dispose of its portfolio assets in accordance with its investment policy as it may determine from time to time.
+The Company was established for the purpose of indirectly acquiring and holding property assets through intermediate holding vehicles, for investment purposes to realise on-going distributions and long-term capital appreciation.
+The Company may add to or dispose of its portfolio assets in accordance with its investment policy as it may determine from time to time.

-The results of the Company for the period are set out in detail on page 15.
+The results of the Company for the year are set out in detail on page 15.